pabrams/xbindkeys-config/README.md

-# Xbindkeys-config
+# Config files

+This persists my config files and/or dot files.

+## .xbindkeysrc

-This contains my key bindings for use with xbindkeys.
+My key bindings for use with xbindkeys.

+It goes at ~/.xbindkeysrc